themadan/amitness.github.io/content/articles/illustrated-fixmatch.md

 - **Random Vertical and Horizontal Translation**
 ![](/images/fixmatch-translate.gif){.img-center}
 This augmentation is applied up to 12.5%.
-In PyTorch, this can be implemented using following code where 32 is the size of image needed:
+In PyTorch, this can be implemented using the following code where 32 is the size of the image needed:
 ```python
 import torchvision.transforms as transforms
 from PIL import Image